DavidPurcellATT/margarine/README.rst

 * Create standard utiliy to handle items like:

   - Switch User roles from admin to the testing role
-  - Parse and access data from the rbac_roles.yaml file
 * Only test access to the API not the functionality of the API
 * Tempest RBAC test should only run if rbac_flag is enabled.
 * Tempest test should make sure when the rbac_flag is enabled and